omni-network/omni/sdk/README.md

 }
 ```

-Now, we use that quote to inform the order we will open with Omni.
+Now, we use that quote to inform the order we will open with Omni:

 ```tsx
 import { useOrder, useQuote } from '@omni-network/react'

 function App() {
    // ...
   const user = "0x...."
   const order = useOrder({
     srcChainId: baseSepolia.id,